varnishcache/varnish-cache/doc/sphinx/phk/cheri1.rst

 new MORELLO machines, which rock an ARM64 prototype CPU with CHERI capabilites.

-In this sequence of rants I will sing the saga of How Varnish meets CHERI, as it happens.
+In this sequence of rants I will sing the saga of "How Varnish meets CHERI" - as it happens.

 My hope is that it will inspire and help other software projects to take the CHERI-plunge, and to help convince ARM that "MORELLO"